 More Details on Ice Wine: ICE WINE – GERMANY’S FROZEN DESSERT WINE

 Making noble rot wines is a time- and cost-intensive work, and it also is risky for several reasons:

 - When the fungus dries out grapes, only a little juice remains in them.
 Thus, the output of a noble rot harvest is significantly lower than a regular wine harvest.

 - Vintners have to use specific labor-intensive methods such as manual picking and grape selection to process the grapes.

 - The perfect conditions for the Botrytis cinerea fungus are rare.
 And in some years, they might not occur at all.

 For all of these reasons, noble rot wines are expensive.
 They typically come in small bottles of 375ml or 500ml (instead of 750ml to 1 liter for table wine).
 So be aware of the bottle size when comparing prices.

 Tokaji wines tend to be among the most expensive sweet wines.
 They start around 20 USD; good styles typically cost around 50 USD.
 But older vintages are much more expensive.

 Besides sweet styles, you can also find dry Tokaji wines.
 So read bottle labels carefully before making a purchase.

-Here are three affordable Tokaji wines and one high-end bottle:
+Here are two affordable Tokaji wines and one high-end bottle: